 It shows whether the code sequence (see the bit 1 Code sequence of the Operating parameters [109-110] registers) is currently set to clockwise (CW) or counter-clockwise (CCW).
 If the bit is "=0" the output encoder position value has been set to increase (count up information) when the encoder shaft rotates clockwise; if the bit is "=1" the output encoder position value has been set to increase when the encoder shaft rotates counter-clockwise.
+CW and CCW rotations are viewed from the shaft end.
 To set the code sequence to either CW or CCW you must set the bit 1 Code sequence of the Operating parameters [109-110] registers to 0 / 1.
-For any further information on setting and using the counting direction function refer to the Code sequence parameter on page 60.
+For any further information on setting and using the counting direction function refer to the Code sequence parameter on page 62.